Peter Ocko: The Office

 Ocko began working on the NBC sitcom The Office at the beginning of its seventh season as a co-executive producer.
 He wrote one episode, entitled "Christening", which aired on November 4, 2010.

 Lodge 49

-Ocko was showrunning and executive producing the AMC comedy-drama, Lodge 49, which premiered on August 6, 2018.
+Ocko was the showrunner and executive producer on the AMC comedy-drama, Lodge 49, which premiered on August 6, 2018.
 On October 4, 2018, the series was renewed for a second season, which premiered on August 12, 2019.
 More recently, he signed a deal with AMC Studios.

+Moonhaven

+Ocko wrote and produced the AMC science fiction drama Moonhaven, which premiered in 2022 and ran for one season.

 Awards and nominations

 Ocko has been nominated for four Writers Guild of America awards, one of which he won for his work on Not Necessarily the News in 1990.